 Was your photo emailed to you?

 Often times email programs will downsize an image to make it easier to send.
-We recommend asking the person who emailed you the image to upload the original file directly to our website.
+We recommend asking the person who emailed you the image to make sure they are sending you the original version of the image from their computer or phone.
 The original file will be the one that was saved directly from the camera to the computer without being cropped, edited, or saved to a website or photo-editing program.
-To have a friend upload the original image, reference the upload link from the 'Image Quality' email we sent.
-You can copy and paste that link into an email and have them upload the image.

 Can I mail in my photo?

 Sorry, but we do not accept mail-in images.
 We accept digital files in jpg and tiff format.

 Did you take the image from a website (Facebook, Instagram, Google Image Search, Shutterfly, Snapfish, etc.)?